WalletHub, Financial Company

 @WalletHub

-Pros and Cons of Umbrella Insurance
+Pros of Umbrella Insurance

-Pros of Umbrella Insurance | Cons of Umbrella Insurance |
+Cons of Umbrella Insurance

-Offers coverage limits starting at $1 million | Your home or auto liability limits must meet the insurer’s minimum requirements |
+- Your home or auto liability limits must meet the insurer's minimum requirements

-When You Should Purchase Umbrella Insurance
+When to Purchase Umbrella Insurance

 It’s generally a good idea to purchase an umbrella insurance policy if you have a high net worth.
 Otherwise, if you’re faced with a home or auto claim that exceeds your policy limits, your assets could be seized in order to cover the full extent of the damage.